Frequently Asked Questions

 How does the appraisal process work?

 The appraisal process starts with a phone or email discussion to determine your particular appraisal needs.
-We will then schedule a time for a consultation and evaluation of the item or items to be appraised.
+We will then schedule a time for a meeting and evaluation of the items to be appraised.
 Some appraisals can be completed through high quality photographs sent through email or even through Zoom.

 Following the evaluation, we will conduct market research to find comparables of the object(s) in the appraisal.
 We have subscriptions to a number of databases and auction results that help us find accurate value opinions.